 I was all ready and excited to try making it a third time for a pool party potluck that I’d organized.
 Unfortunately, the weather didn’t cooperate and the pool party was cancelled.
 I moved on to cooking and baking other things and sadly, kind of put off trying to perfect this cake.

 Then a few weeks ago, I came across this post on my Facebook news feed that someone had shared.
 I saw the pictures of the lusciously moist cake and was instantly convinced that this had to be a good recipe.
 Third time lucky?
 It was time to try again and see.
 It was only then that I realized that it had been two summers ago that I’d last attempted this cake!

 Although I let the cake soak in the milk overnight, the liquid didn’t completely absorb into the very centre of the cake.
 So there’s room for improvement (I think the next time I make this – which I can assure you will be very soon – I’m going to try poking holes on the bottom of the cake too, and using a flavour injector.
 I’ve got to get this right!).
 But overall, it turned out great.
+I made a few adjustments to the ingredient amounts of the original recipe, and used my own method to make the cake.
 The outside edge slices were nice and milky.
 Since I didn’t have rum, I used Black Cherry Bourbon.
 Let me tell you, the taste of this sinfully delicious combination of milky sweetness and subtle fruity bourbon flavour was beyond amazing!
 Seriously, the best cake.
 Ever.

 Happy Cinco de Mayo!

 (Loosely adapted from Jo Cooks)